saltzm/cgen/README.md

 * **type**: An alias in JavaScript for a type in C. When a type is defined with defineType, the type will be accessible from anywhere as 't.MyAlias'.
 This currently does **not** define a typedef in C.
+  * name: The alias for the type
   * ctype: The corresponding C type for the alias
-  * alias: The alias for the type
 * **metatype**: A JavaScript function that takes in a type (which is just a string) and outputs a new type string.
 When defined, the metatype will be accessible from anywhere as mt.MyMetatype(t.SomeOtherType).
 An easy example of this would